WalletWasabi/WabiSabi/README.md

 # Collaborative Transactions

+Generalization of Chaumian CoinJoins.
+Allows sending arbitrary amounts in CoinJoins and avoids creating unmixed change.

 ## 1. Input Registration

 Peer registers an input along with blinded blinded random certificates and ask the coordinator to sign the blind certificates.